Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 ### Key Findings

-1. **Disease Incidence Trends:** Seasonal peaks for diseases like Lyme disease were identified, with gender disparities in incidence.
+1. **Disease Incidence Trends:** Diseases like Lyme disease showed seasonal peaks, while other diseases increased more randomly.
+Gender disparities were noted, with males having higher rates for vector-borne diseases and females for infections like Chlamydia.
-2. **Geographical Hotspots:** Inyo and Kern counties were identified as disease hotspots, while San Francisco and Sacramento had lower rates.
+2. **Geographical Hotspots:** Inyo and Kern counties were identified as hotspots, while San Francisco and Sacramento reported lower incidence rates.

 ### Implications for Public Health

-These findings suggest that targeted resources and gender-specific interventions could improve public health outcomes.
-The study’s identification of hotspots and disparities could inform future strategies.
+These findings suggest areas where resources and targeted health strategies could be most effective, given the identification of gender disparities and hotspots.

 ### Limitations

-This analysis was limited to the dataset's included diseases and regions.
-External factors, such as policy changes or healthcare access, were not considered, and no predictive models were used, as this analysis focused on descriptive statistics.
+The analysis was limited to the dataset’s diseases and California counties only.
+External factors such as policy changes or healthcare access were not considered, and no predictive models were used, as this analysis focused on descriptive statistics.

 ---